 Course information and restrictions

-- Semester 2 and full year students are not permitted to take special assessments in place of examinations
+- Semester two and full year exchange students: Students are expected to be in attendance for all examinations - students are not permitted to take special assessments in place of examinations

 Full course load information